-We use the distance measure between the signals to calculate the average distance between the test character and each alphabet letter (as described in Section III-C).
+We use the distance measure between the signals to calculate the average distance between the test character and the Letter Data Set of each alphabet letter (as described in Section 3.3).
 We chose as the best match the alphabet letter which gives the smallest distance to the test character.